Minimally Invasive Arthroscopic Surgery

 Lower infection risk, less bleeding, and minimal stiffness compared to open surgery.
 Your body's natural healing response works more effectively.

-Understanding why minimally invasive techniques deliver superior outcomes
+Understanding why minimally invasive techniques deliver optimal outcomes

 A knee replacement requires a 6-8 inch incision and months of recovery.
 Knee arthroscopy uses 3 tiny holes and most patients walk normally within days.